Skip to content

 Apollo logs movement and task data but doesn’t automatically track which procedure version was executed or maintain audit trails for regulatory compliance.

-Tallyfy integration approach: Launch validated processes in Tallyfy that document each step with parameters, creating automatic audit trails for compliance requirements.
+With Tallyfy: Launch validated processes in Tallyfy that document each step with parameters, creating automatic audit trails for compliance.

 Apollo uses a point-and-click interface for task programming.
-While this simplifies configuration compared to traditional industrial robots, tasks still require parameter setup for each application.
+This simplifies configuration compared to traditional industrial robots, but tasks still need parameter setup for each application.

-Google’s Gemini integration provides perception and planning capabilities.
-Gemini helps Apollo identify objects and plan movements, but business rules and procedures must be defined separately.
+Google’s Gemini integration handles perception and planning - identifying objects and planning movements.
+But business rules and procedures have to be defined separately.

 Diagram

-• ROS bridge connects Apollo’s control system to Tallyfy API
+• A ROS bridge connects Apollo’s control system to Tallyfy’s API

-• Gateway translates between ROS messages and Tallyfy procedures
+• The gateway translates between ROS messages and Tallyfy procedures

 • Gemini handles perception while Tallyfy manages workflow